A HISTORY OF DUEL COMMANDER

 But, then, the real stuff started.
 As the editions grew in number, size, popularity and diversity, more and more rules began to appear.
 Once they were too many cards, chronologically-restrained formats appeared in 1995.
 They were then called “Type I” and “Type II”, at first, which you now know as Vintage and Standard.
 An intermediate list/format was then created, called “Type 1.5” in 1997, a format well known as Legacy now, since 2004.
 Other DCI-sanctionned formats appeared, like Extended, who had a rebirth then disappeared again in favour of Modern, but also limited formats and many other ones.

 It is at that time, before year 2000, that people started building alternate, casual, non-DCI-sanctionned formats.
 Pauper, Peasant, and many other ones began to appear.
 Wizards of The Coast currently lists a hundred of them, on a “cleaned” list from the old version of the website which used to list more than 200 of them!
 Many, many casual, alternate formats emerged from the communities of players.
+At that time, people started creating games that used Magic The Gathering material to create different ways of playing with those extraordinary cards.
+Ante was not the only way of exploiting those cards anymore.
+The spark of creativity had been ignited.

 Finding the wick